crossgate10/nats-streaming-console/README.md

-# Notice: This is folk from [here](https://github.com/KualiCo/nats-streaming-console)
+# Notice: this is folk from [here](https://github.com/KualiCo/nats-streaming-console)
 #### the only thing  I do is add deploy.yml & nsc.Dockerfile for deploy to k8s.
 ---